klamma/ar-for-eu-book/_pages/chapters/tracking.md

 ### Structured Light

-The technique of structured light tracking is used by the Microsoft Kinect and the Microsoft HoloLens.
+The technique of structured light tracking is for instance used by the Microsoft Kinect.
 This technique requires a light source and a camera.
 Both are typically operating in the infrared-range of light.
-The light is occluded in parts so that it emits a characteristic pattern, e.g. stripes or a random point pattern.
+The light is occluded in parts so that it emits a characteristic pattern, e.g. stripes or a random point pattern {% cite ScSz03 %}.
+In a calibration procedure, the camera's characteristics are determined regarding its mapping of a 3D point to a pixel in 2D {% cite Geng11 %}.
+This is necessary since cameras can distort images.
+As an example, wide-angle cameras show straight lines as curves.
+Additionally, a calibration of the projector's brightness and emission characteristics is necessary.
-In a calibration step, the camera views this pattern on a flat surface and it is stored in the application.
+In the latter calibration step, the already calibrated camera views the projected pattern on a flat surface.
-If the tracker now looks at arbitrarily shaped surfaces, the pattern is warped according to the shape.
+The position and rotation of the surface is known and by comparing the original pattern to the detected, undistorted pattern, one can calculate distortions which are introduced by the projector.

+After that the tracking device can be used to determine the shape of surfaces.
+This can be done by determining how the projected pattern is warped by the shape of the surface.
-From this disturbance, depth information can be calculated and so 3D coordinates can be determined for all points in the camera image.
+From this disturbance, depth information can be calculated and so 3D coordinates can be determined for all points in the camera image {% cite Geng11 %}.
 In combination with shape recognition software, persons can be tracked.
 The information can be used to overlay a virtual skeleton over a pose.
 Thus, the technique can be used for motion capture.